firozkhan18/SpringBoot/microservices/Part_01_Spring_Boot_Microservices_Building_Services.md

 ```
 In this structure:

-ProductApplication.java is the main class that contains the main method to run the Spring Boot application.
+NotificationApplication.java is the main class that contains the main method to run the Spring Boot application.

 controller package contains the controller classes with mapping endpoints.